Joining University of Western States means becoming part of a community of students from all over the world.

 DC Canadian Exchange Rate Subsidy Program

-International students from Canada are also eligible for the DC Canadian Exchange Rate Subsidy program.
+International students from Canada enrolled in the doctor of chiropractic (DC) program are also eligible for the DC Canadian Exchange Rate Subsidy program.
 The international grant and DC Canadian Exchange Rate Subsidy program combined will provide a maximum of a 20 percent tuition reduction to eligible students maintaining a 2.5 cumulative GPA.
 The DC Canadian Exchange Rate Subsidy program is subject to modification based on quarterly reviews of the United States and Canadian exchange rate.

 Optional Practical Training